Add volume binding

 • Use for: data, configs, scripts

-• Can be use to share devices and resists to hot(un)plug
+• Can be used to share devices and resists hot-(un)plug

 Device Bindings (with -d):